 Obviously the major functional advancement compared to SAP APO is the inclusion of a Demand Sensing algorithm for the short-term.

 Within SAP IBP for Demand, Demand Sensing is available to run at Product/Location/Customer level only.
 A criticism of SAP would be that Demand Sensing still only supports a single downstream signal - something that is being improved on in 1811 to hopefully allow for other factors such as EPoS, weather etc. signals to be included.

 Results from a Proof of Concept that compared the forecast accuracy using “Traditional DP” forecasting methods with the inclusion of short-term Demand Sensing within IBP for Demand, showed compelling improvements in forecast accuracy.

 The SAP Integrated Business Planning add-in for Microsoft Excel allows you to review and modify your planning data and run simulations.

-Depending on the IBP applications that your company has licensed and configured, it also provides advanced planning functions, such as inventory optimization, and statistical forecasting methods for creating accurate forecast data from historical sales figures.
+Depending on the IBP applications that your company has licensed and configured, it also provides advanced planning functions, such as inventory optimisation, and statistical forecasting methods for creating accurate forecast data from historical sales figures.

 Should you be Demanding IBP?

-IBP Demand is not simply a copy/paste of SAP APO on to a new technology platform.
+IBP for Demand is not simply a copy/paste of SAP APO on to a new technology platform.
 SAP have taken learnings from the APO past, and in the drive towards real-time information, better analytics and simplification, not all of the previous APO attributes have been, or more importantly, will be duplicated.